shoutem/shoutem.github.io/_posts/1-1-6-DataSchemas.md

 ```
 shoutem data-schema Restaurants
 ```
-Shoutem created `Restaurants.json` under new folder `/server/data-schemas` folder.
+Shoutem created `Restaurants.json` under new folder `server/data-schemas` folder.
 This is for the first time that we used `server` folder for something.
 The reason is that data-schemas are not part of the application code, but rather server side for extension. `Restaurants.json` looks like this:

 ```
 {
-  "name": "Restorants",
+  "name": "Restaurants",
   "properties": {
     "name": {
       "format": "single-line",
       "title": "Name",
-      "type": "string",
+      "type": "string"
     }
   },
-  "title": "Restorants",
+  "title": "Restaurants",
   "titleProperty": "name"
 }
 ```